Features

 - All MCP tools — design tools used by builder agents

-- Brand Kit — brand context is shared with agent teams automatically
+- Brand System — brand context is shared with agent teams automatically

 - AI Chat API — API endpoints for AI interactions